 Christopher Klein Author & Freelance Writer

-Christopher is a frequent contributor to the travel pages of The Boston Globe and the Globe-trotting blog on Boston.com.
+Christopher is a frequent contributor to the travel pages of The Boston Globe and History.com, the web site of the History Channel.
 His articles have also appeared in The New York Times, National Geographic Traveler, The Boston Globe Magazine, The Daily, Harvard Magazine, The Boston Phoenix, Red Sox Magazine, GO (AirTran's in-flight magazine), AAA Horizons, The Patriot Ledger, St. Petersburg Times, New England Travel, Smithsonian.com,History.com, AmericanHeritage.com, Travora.com, and ESPN.com.
 His blog, HubTrotter (http://hubtrotter.blogspot.com), covers travel and history topics in Boston and beyond.

 In addition to his writing, Christopher contributed color photography to both his books and numerous articles.
 His photographs of the Boston Harbor Islands have been used on promotional banners hanging on Boston's Northern Avenue Bridge and will be featured in an exhibition at the Moakley Federal Courthouse in the summer of 2010.